jkbrzt/geotagger/README.rst

 * You snap photos with your GPS-less camera.
 * GeoTagger uses the creation timestamps from photos to find your location at the time of taking them in your Moves log.
-* GeTagger is able to retrospectively add tags to even old photos, as long as your location for the period is logged with Moves.
+* GeoTagger is able to retrospectively add GEO tags to even old photos, as long as your location for the period is logged with Moves.